Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Emerging treatment concepts will likely include newer methods of therapeutic exercise interventions, use of web-based applications to optimize patient education and adherence to treatment regimens, and assessment of collaborative treatment approaches.
-Cross treatment with lesser studied treatments such as prolotherapy and platelet-rich plasma injections, based upon greater understanding of tissue healing principles, may become more prevalent in treatment of muscle strain injuries.
+Cross treatment with lesser studied treatments such as non-invasive neuromodulation and regenerative medicine, based upon greater understanding of tissue healing principles, are becoming more prevalent in treatment of muscle strain injuries.

 • type, intensity, and duration of exercise